derekwang99/DH110-DEREKWANG/assignment05/README.md

 ![wireframe wireflow](./IMG_2895.png)

 Flow description: This flow intends for the user to search for a community based on their own personal interests.
 Users are asked a few questions to determine what community should be recommended to them.
 Users will have the ability to go back and forth between selection pages.
+Users that wish to search for a community directly can still do so as the search bar remains in the same position throughout.
 After selecting on a community, users can join the community, make posts on the forum, view trending content, and message other members of the community.
 Within the message tab, users can select who they want to message and how they want to message them.
 For examples, users have the option of using voice-chat, hand-writing, sending an image, or just typing regularly.

 ## Prototype Testing

+The tester was sent a png file of the prototype, and screen recorded his work on Notability.
+As for tasks and interactions, the tester was asked to

+1. Search for a community of interest
+2. Go through the interactive searching process
+3. Tap "Join" to join the community
+4. Tap the profiles of people of interest from that community.
+5. Tap the "Chat" button to message that person
+6. Draw and send a hand-written message
+7. Send a voice recording message.
+8. Go back to the home page.

 ![tester walkthrough](./abc.png)